Towards accurate rescaling of a halo mass function: Methods and Results

 \subsection{The testing of the method accuracy}

-In order to measure the accuracy of the method we use the maximum difference between two cumulative MFs.
-In simulations and Press-Schechter method we obtain differential MFs (here the division into $1000$ bins is used), integrate them and then interpolate for the same mass interval.
+In order to measure the accuracy of the method, we use the maximum difference between two cumulative MFs.
+In simulations and the Press-Schechter method, we obtain differential MFs (here the division into $1000$ bins is used), integrate them and then interpolate for the same mass interval.
 Finally, we take a maximum of the difference between the original and calculated MFs divided by the original MF.
-The maximal value defined this way we call the error of the method and it is shown in figures 4-6.
-For each graph there are presented the errors for the rescaled MF, for pure Press-Schechter, Sheth-Mo-Tormen and Tinker fits.
+The maximal value defined this way we call the error of the method and it is shown in Figures 4-6.
+In each plot, the errors for the rescaled MF are presented for pure Press-Schechter, Sheth-Mo-Tormen, Tinker (2008), Angulo (2012), Crocce (2010), Courtin (2011), Bhattacharya (2011) and Del Popolo (2017) fits.

-From the figures 4-6 we see that for the small change in cosmological parameters the method of rescaling has much better accuracy than Press-Schechter, Sheth-Mo-Tormen and Tinker MFs.
+From the Figures 4-6 we see that for the small change in cosmological parameters the method of rescaling has much better accuracy than analytical MF fits.
 The accuracy of the rescaled MF also can be quantified in the following way:

-The result of test of the rescaling method with the Bolshoi and BolshoiP simulations is shown in figure 7.
-In it the original MF for the Planck parameters together with the MF obtained using equation (\ref{eq5}) from WMAP-based simulation are shown on the top.
-On the bottom the ratio of MFs is shown.
+The result of test of the rescaling method with the Bolshoi and BolshoiP simulations is shown in Figure 7.
+In it, the original MF for the Planck parameters together with the MF were obtained using equation (\ref{eq5}) from WMAP-based simulations are shown on the top.
+On the middle part the ratio of MFs is shown.
 The net error defined above is 6\% for these simulations.
 It is 4 times higher than expected from (\ref{eqOmega}), however still much less than for pure Press-Schechter (70\%) or Sheth-Mo-Tormen (20\%).
 One should note that Bolshoi and BolshoiP cover two orders of magnitude larger mass range than our own simulations, so the error in the cumulative MF is being accumulated.
 If we consider only haloes with $M>10^{12}M_\odot$ in Bolshoi and BolshoiP, the error decreases to 2.8\%.

-From figure 7 it is seen that at lower masses, $\leq 3\cdot10^{12}M_\odot/h$, the rescaled MF, Sheth-Mo-Tormen and Tinker fits all give the same error: they underpredict the number of haloes by several percent.
-At larger masses Sheth-Mo-Tormen and Tinker fits overpredict the number of haloes while the rescaled MF is the most precise.
+From Figure 7, it is seen that the rescaled MF has very good agreement compared to the simulation in the whole presented mass range.
+However, Del Popolo (2017), Angulo (2012), Crocce (2010) and Courtin (2011) fits can provide the same or better agreement with the simulation, but not on all masses in the range.
+At larger masses they overpredict (SO case) or underpredict (FOF case) the number of haloes while the rescaled MF is the most precise.
+According to this fact, we find the method presented in this paper more stable in all mass ranges.